wxcctechsummit/wxcclabguides/TechSummitRoW_2021/WxM.md

 * You can also **see the video and the Configure Feedback Node section** to know the configuration steps needed.

->**THIS VIDEO EXPLAINS HOW TO CONFIGURE EMAIL/SMS FEEFBACK.**
+* **THE VIDEO EXPLAINS HOW TO CONFIGURE EMAIL/SMS FEEFBACK.
+For IVR Feedback configuration, follow the steps written below.**

->It does a quick demo on how the Feedback node should be implemented such that the caller receives an email with the survey link after completion of the call.
+>The video does a quick demo on how the Feedback node should be implemented such that the caller receives an email with the survey link after completion of the call.
 The same steps can be followed to trigger an SMS with the survey link to the call ANI.

 <iframe width="1024" height="576" src="https://youtube.com/embed/qGW6lRI7AA0?rel=0" title="Configure Feedback Node" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

->**For IVR Feedback configuration, follow the steps written below.**

 ### 1. Configure IVR Feedback Node